bmehdi777/dbv/README.md

 ## Technical thought - only for me

-- on every action, add text to log output (through app_state)
+- on every action, add text to log output (through store)
 - add selection on connection list

 - only allow selection on other pnae if previous is selected : if no db selected, no table etc.